HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-NOTE
+ERROR
     ```
+    Package required but not available: ‘GO.db’

+    Packages suggested but not available for checking:
+      'hgu95av2.db', 'hgu133a.db', 'genefilter', 'Rgraphviz', 'globaltest'

     Depends: includes the non-default packages:
       'BiocGenerics', 'graph', 'Biobase', 'GO.db', 'AnnotationDbi',
       'SparseM'
     Adding so many packages to the search path is excessive and importing
     selectively is preferable.
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    'library' or 'require' calls in package code:
-      ‘Rgraphviz’ ‘multtest’
-      Please use :: or requireNamespace() instead.
-      See section 'Suggested packages' in the 'Writing R Extensions' manual.
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    Missing object imported by a ':::' call: ‘globaltest:::globaltest’
+    manual.
     ```

 # tradeSeq